huytuancu/howto/README.md

-Thís repo is to note "how to" on specific area
+# Thís repo is to note "how to" on specific area

+## Overview

 This repo helps to quickly remember "how to" for developer for public ìnformation on internet.